Challenging loop around Splitrock Reservoir with views of the reservoir and Misty Pond from Indian Cliffs.

 From the south, alternate: 287N to Rt 80 W to exit 37 for Rt 513/Green Pond Rd.
 Right on Meridian.
 Left on Lyonsville.
 Left onto Split Rock Rd to parking lot.

 If you are traveling from elsewhere the exit may be different, so you’ll want to check directions from where you are.
-Split Rock road was full of decent sized potholes 4/2018.
+Split Rock road in good shape as of 9/2022.

 Restroom:

-Porta-john in the parking lot, as of 4/28/18.
-The Fanny Road route doesn’t offer much in the way of restroom possibilities; if you don’t want to chance the porta not being there… use the alternate Rt 80 route for gas stations and a Dunkin once getting on 513.
+If you don’t want to chance the toilet not being there or prefer a real bathroom… use the alternate Rt.
+80 route for gas stations and a Dunkin once getting on 513.

 Books: